Tristan Woodman: International career

-After representing England at under-18 level in 2022 Six Nations Festival, he was named in the NextGenXV list of the leading U18 players in the world.
-He went on to make his debut for the England national under-20 rugby union team in February 2023 against Wales U20 in the 2022 Six Nations Under 20s Championship.
-He was included in the England U20 squad for the 2023 World Rugby U20 Championship.
+After representing England at under-18 level in the 2022 Six Nations Festival, Woodman was named in the NextGenXV list of the leading U18 players in the world.
+In February 2023 he made his debut for the England U20 side in the opening round of the 2023 Six Nations Under 20s Championship against Scotland and then made his first start at that level against Wales.
+Later that year he was included in the England squad for the 2023 World Rugby U20 Championship.
+He scored a try in a pool stage victory over Fiji and also played in their semi-final defeat against France.